Jaganpro/BashSetup/Tmux Basics.md

 ## What is Tmux?
 Tmux is a terminal Multiplexer .
-There are multiple advantages in using tmux
+There are several advantages on why should one use tmux

 * Terminal Split Screen
 * Multiple Terminal Sessions with simple commands